-Each and every community is different—no two communities are alike!
+Each and every online community forum is different—no two communities are alike!

 Communities also differ depending on the development stage that they're in.